shaishav06/llmops-learning/README.md

 Use the package manager [Poetry](https://python-poetry.org/):

-## Credentials for Bedrock / OpenAI
+## Credentials for LLM

 To access Bedrock, OpenAI, or any other LLM provider, you need to set up your  credentials.
 These credentials will allow the package to authenticate and interact with the respective services.
+In this code template we used Bedrock but feel free to change it to your needs.

 Example for AWS

  **Environment Variables**:
-  - Alternatively, you can set the AWS credentials as environment variables:
     ```bash
     export AWS_ACCESS_KEY_ID=your_access_key_id
     export AWS_SECRET_ACCESS_KEY=your_secret_access_key
-    export AWS_DEFAULT_REGION=your_default_region
+    export AWS_REGION=your_default_region
     ```